IgniteUI/app-builder-docfx/en/using-data-in-your-app.md

 ---

 # Data Feature overview
 The App Builder Data features lets users add, edit and use external data source in the application they are developing.
 By default, the App Builder comes with a mock Northwind data source which users can use for reference.
+Below you can find different ways to set up Rest API data sources:
-Currently, a JSON type data sources can be added, enabling users to upload their own JSON file or provide a Rest API URL with the data source.
+- By using a JSON type data source, enabling users to upload their own JSON file or provide a Rest API URL with the data source.
+- By using a Swagger URL or file definition (json/yaml).

 All added data sources are placed in the data toolbox and users can expand/collapse each data source in order to see the included tables and selected fields.

-The App Builder now supports **nested collection inside a response object**.
+The App Builder also supports **nested collection inside a response object**.
 You can now bring in APIs that wrap the return collection in a metadata object (e.g. oData and others) and use the nested collection for data-binding components such as the Grid or to perform repeat operations based on it.

 <img class="responsive-img" src="./images/DataSources-View-data-source.gif" />
 <p style="text-align:center;">Adding data source from a URL</p>

+## Adding a Swagger data source
+**Swagger** is a set of open-source tools built around the OpenAPI Specification that can help you design, build, document and consume REST APIs.

+**OpenAPI Specification** (formerly Swagger Specification) is an API description format for REST APIs.
+An OpenAPI file allows you to describe your entire API, including:

+- Available endpoints (/users) and operations on each endpoint (GET /users, POST /users) [ADD IMAGE OR GIF]
+- Operation parameters Input and output for each operation [ADD IMAGE OR GIF]
+- Authentication methods
+[ADD IMAGE OR GIF]
+- Contact information, license, terms of use and other information.

+API specifications can be written in YAML or JSON.
+The format is easy to learn and readable to both humans and machines.
+The complete OpenAPI Specification can be found on GitHub: [OpenAPI 3.0 Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md).
+More about OpenAPI [here](https://swagger.io/docs/specification/about/).
+[ADD IMAGE OR GIF]
 ## Adding a data source
 The App Builder Data feature enables users to add an external data sources, such as JSON (Rest API), Excel or CSV file, either by uploading a file, or linking to external publicly available source.
 Only Rest API option is available in the initial release of this feature.